Voter turnout: Numerator (e.g. ballots cast)

-Signed-in: includes people who signed-in at the polls, but didn't cast a ballot.
+Signed-in: includes people who signed-in at the polls, but did not cast a ballot.

 Ballots Cast: Total number of ballots cast, regardless of how many were filled-out or accepted.

 Ballots Accepted: this subtracts spoilt votes but in some places includes blank ballots that were otherwise accepted.

 Completed Ballots: This metric looks at ballots that were accepted and completed.
 This is the smallest numerator, but captures only those ballots that will impact the outcome of the election.

 For the numerator, it is often assumed that the number of voters who went to the polls should equal the number of ballots cast, which in turn should equal the number of votes counted, but this is not the case.
 Not all voters who arrive at the polls necessarily cast ballots.
 Some may be turned away because they are ineligible, some may be turned away improperly, and some who sign the voting register may not actually cast ballots.
 Furthermore, voters who do cast ballots may abstain, deliberately voting for nobody, or they may spoil their votes, either accidentally or as an act of protest.

 In the United Kingdom, the Electoral Commission distinguishes between "valid vote turnout", which excludes spoilt ballots, and "ballot box turnout", which does not.

 In the United States, it has been common to report turnout as the sum of votes for the top race on the ballot, because not all jurisdictions report the actual number of people who went to the polls nor the number of undervotes or overvotes.
 Overvote rates of around 0.3 percent are typical of well-run elections, but in Gadsden County Florida, the overvote rate was 11 percent in November 2000.